-Simply put, the Metropolitan Community College Collegiate Academies (Blue River Trail Blazers and Maple Woods Monarchs) provide a jump-start on your college career.
+Simply put, the Metropolitan Community College Collegiate Academies (MCC-Blue River and MCC-Maple Woods) provide a jump-start on your college career.
 While you're still in high school, you can earn an associate in arts (AA) degree right along with your high school diploma.
 With your general education requirements under your belt, you can enter a four-year college or university directly from high school and get straight to the 'good stuff' — courses focused on your career or area of interest.

-The Monarchs and Trail Blazers Collegiate Academies will save you time and money – you'll earn college credit for taking the high school courses you plan to take anyway, at far less than the cost of regular college tuition.
+The Collegiate Academies will save you time and money – you'll earn college credit for taking the high school courses you plan to take anyway, at far less than the cost of regular college tuition.
 You'll be able to enter the workforce sooner or get into a four-year college or university with less debt and two years already completed.

 Being part of an MCC Collegiate Academy is a great way to get ahead – especially for students who enjoy challenges.
 You have the opportunity to log time in a college classroom in addition to your advanced placement and dual credit courses, and the benefits of being an early starter will have a huge impact on your future career and education goals.